jananjahedd/Imperative_programming/README.md

 # Imperative programming - Artificial Intelligence bachelor's RUG
-All the codes that I have done in the imperative programming course and assignments
+All the codes that I have done in the imperative programming course - AI rug